 At night or indoors, it is also a good idea to use the flash that comes with the camera.

-The second shutter speed is "B".
-This setting stands for "bulb mode", which means that as long as you keep the shutter button pressed down the diaphragm will remain open.
+- B - This stands for "bulb mode", which means that as long as you keep the shutter button pressed down the diaphragm will remain open.
 This setting allows you to take prolonged exposure photos and obtain cool effects such as light trails.
 This also allows you to “Light Paint” your photographs.

 Finally, after shooting your photo don't forget to advance the film to the next frame.
-This is done using the advance wheel located on the top of the camera.
+This is done using the advanced wheel located on the top of the camera.

 The cool thing is that you can advance your film as much as you want or none at all!
-You can create double exposures, like the photo on the right or create panoramic pictures by advancing the film by half frames only.
+You can create double exposures, like the photo above, or create panoramic pictures by advancing the film by half frames only.

-The ultimate secret while shooting with a camera like the Diana is to experiment, experiment and just let you creativity fly!
+The ultimate secret while shooting with a camera like the Diana is to experiment and let your creativity fly!

 Quick Settings Guide for Diana F+

 Question: How can I view the picture that was taken by this camera?